Glossary - Standard Definitions

 highest contour is, by itself, inadequate to claim the HP.

 6. Pre-bagging (before a county/province/etc is created)

-We are opposed, but willing to entertain counter-arguments.
-Our feeling is
+I am opposed, but willing to entertain counter-arguments.
+My feeling is

 that we should wait until the political entity is in legal existence before